EckertLab/protocols/gel_extraction_protocol.md

   1. Label as “*Gel-extracted [sample X] [date] [initials] [total volume of elution]*"
   1. It is absolutely necessary that the total volume is known, as this will be needed if the [DNA Concentration Protocol](https://github.com/EckertLab/protocols/blob/master/dna_concentration.md) is required.
 1. Nanodrop Sample
-  1. If total DNA concentration < 10 ng/μL, use concentration protocol and tell Dr. Eckert
+  1. If total DNA concentration < 10 ng/μL, use speedVac concentration protocol and tell Dr. Eckert or whoever is incharge at that time